-The register of deeds must accept certified survey maps prepared under the Act upon payment of the regular fee as provided in Section 2567 of the Revised Judicature Act.
+Public Act 132 of 1970 requires the register of deeds to accept certified survey maps prepared under the Act upon payment of the regular fee as provided in Section 2567 of the Revised Judicature Act.
 The register of deeds must consecutively number the maps and record them in bound volumes or in a manner adapted to a system of preserving records under the Records Reproduction Act.
 The maps must be titled in a certain manner, and must become a part of the land records of the county.